CUFP/cufp.org/README.md

 files.

-If you do want to test your changes locally before pushing, you'll need to have several OCaml, for which we assume you have [opam](http://opam.ocaml.org/).
-Once you have it installed, you can
+If you do want to test your changes locally before pushing, you'll need to have several OCaml libraries installed, for which we assume you have [opam](http://opam.ocaml.org/).
+Once you have opam setup, you can
 do:

 ```